ScratchAddons/website-v2/content/docs/privacy/policies/extension.md

 - **We never send Scratch account information or extension settings outside of your browser.**

-  Extension settings only leave your device if you enabled Chrome/Firefox Sync.
+  Extension settings only leave your device if you've enabled Chrome/Firefox Sync.

 - **By default, the extension only interacts with the Scratch website and this website.**